DistrictDataLabs/yellowbrick/docs/quickstart.rst

 Using Yellowbrick
 -----------------

 The Yellowbrick API is specifically designed to play nicely with scikit-learn.
 The primary interface is therefore a ``Visualizer`` -- an object that learns from data to produce a visualization.
 Visualizers are scikit-learn `Estimator <http://scikit-learn.org/stable/developers/contributing.html#apis-of-scikit-learn-objects>`_ objects and have a similar interface along with methods for drawing.
-In order to use visualizers, you simply use the same workflow as with a scikit-learn model, import the visualizer, instantiate it, call the visualizer's ``fit()`` method, then in order to render the visualization, call the visualizer's ``poof()`` method, which does the magic!
+In order to use visualizers, you simply use the same workflow as with a scikit-learn model, import the visualizer, instantiate it, call the visualizer's ``fit()`` method, then in order to render the visualization, call the visualizer's ``show()`` method.

 For example, there are several visualizers that act as transformers, used to perform feature analysis prior to fitting a model.
 The following example visualizes a high-dimensional data set with parallel coordinates: